checkly/docs.checklyhq.com/site/content/docs/heartbeat-checks/_index.md

 The `source`  value is taken from the request parameter, if available, otherwise from the request `header.origin`, lastly from `headers.referer`.
 If none of these are available `source` defers to `null`.

 ## Ping examples
 Here you can find examples on how to ping a heartbeat check using various types of script or programming languages.

+Most examples uses `GET` as the request method, but Heartbeat checks also accepts `POST` requests.
+Using `PUT` or `DELETE` will return an error message and the ping will not be recorded.

 ### Shell
 Adding a ping to a shell script only requires a single line.
 In this example we use [curl](https://github.com/curl/curl), and [wget](https://www.gnu.org/software/wget/).

 As mentioned earlier, we recommend using the `-m` and `--retry` options to specify timeout and retries to reduce the risk of false alerts or blocking the script.
 The corresponding options for wget are `-t` for retries and `-T` for timeout.

+The last example shows how to do a `POST` request instead of `GET` using Curl.
 {{< tabs "Shell" >}}
 {{< tab "Curl" >}}
 ```BASH